- The average cost of car insurance in Massachusetts is $2,429 a year or $202 per month, based on our data analysis.

 State minimum car insurance in Massachusetts

-In Massachusetts, minimum car insurance requirements include $20,000 of bodily injury liability per person, $40,000 of bodily injury liability per accident and $5,000 of property damage liability.
+Massachusetts laws mandate that all drivers carry insurance with minimum liability limits of $25,000 for bodily injury liability per person, $50,000 for bodily injury liability per accident and $30,000 for property damage liability.

 Drivers in Massachusetts must be aware of the minimum insurance coverage requirements to stay compliant.